 Genesis 4:4

-And Vapor has brought in, even himself, from the firstborn-females of the flock of himself, and from the milk of themselves.
-And He Is is saving toward Vapor and toward the gift of himself.And Abel brought, he also, from the firstlings of his flocks, even from their fat.
-And Jehovah looked to Abel and to his offering.
+And Vanity has brought in, also himself, from the firstborn-females of the flock of himself, and from the milk of themselves.
+And He Is saved toward Vanity and toward a gift of himself.And Abel, he also brought in the first-born of his sheep, and their fat.
+And Jehovah will look to Abel and to his gift.

 and Abel also brought of the firstborn of his flock and of their fat portions.
 And the LORD had regard for Abel and his offering,